Pair-Kondo effect: a mechanism for time-reversal broken superconductivity in UTe$_2$: Phase diagram and weak first order transitions via pair-Kondo coupling

-The latent heat of the first-order transition is given by the discontinuity in the entropy across the transition $\Delta Q=T_{c}\left(S(T_{c}^{+})-S(T_{c}^{-})\right)$ that corresponds to integrated weight in the spike in the specific heat $C_{v}/T$ across the transition $\Delta Q/T_{c}=\int_{T_{c}^{-}}^{T_{c}^{+}}dT\frac{C_{v}}{T}$.
-We estimate the latent heat to scale as $\left(J-J_{c}\right)^{2}$ close to $J=J_{c}$.
-In such a weakly first-order transition, the small spike in the specific heat coexists with a much larger jump in the specific heat $\Delta\frac{C_{V}}{T}$, which in BCS theory is proportional to the Sommerfeld coefficient in the heavy Fermi liquid normal state.
-In Fig \ref{fig:SCv} we show the entropy and specific heat across the transition, and compare with the experimentally observed temperature dependence of the specific heat.

-As a generic demonstration of how this mechanism captures the emergence of time-reveral breaking superconductivity with a single transition over an extended parameter regime, let us consider the phenomenological variation of the underlying second-order transition temperatures indicated by dashed lines in Fig~\ref{fig:PhaseDiag} with a tuning parameter $r$ that stands in for pressure, strain or other fields.
-We then find the global minima of the free energy in \eqref{eq:FreeEn} as a function of temperature to get the phase diagram in Fig \ref{fig:PhaseDiag}.
+We are now in a position to discuss the phase diagram of the model \eqref{eq:FreeEn} in the generic case when $T_{c1}\neq T_m$.
+In particular, we consider a linear variation of the underlying second-order transition temperatures indicated by dashed lines in Fig~\ref{fig:PhaseDiag} with a tuning parameter $r$ that stands in for pressure, strain or other perturbation.
+We then find the global minima of the free energy in \eqref{eq:FreeEn} numerically across the phase diagram in Fig \ref{fig:PhaseDiag}.
 The red, green and blue levels of the markers are mapped to the normalized values of the three order parameters, so that the disordered phase at high temperature is white and the dark phase at low temperature has all three order parameters finite.

-For an extended range of $r$ in Fig \ref{fig:PhaseDiag}, there is a weakly-first-order transition into the time-reversal broken superconductor (SC2) with a jump in all order parameters.
-As the underlying phase boundaries separate, beyond a critical $r_{c}\sim J^{2}/b$, there is a two-step transition - first into a time-reversal symmetric single-component superconductor (SC1) and then via a weakly first-order transition where the second component and the concomittant magnetism emerges discontinuously.
-The jump across the first order transition decreases as the underlying phase boundaries separate further, and eventually at large $r$, the first order transition becomes second-order at a critical point (not shown).
+For an extended range of $r$ in Fig \ref{fig:PhaseDiag}, there is a weakly-first-order transition into the $\mathcal{T}$-broken superconductor (SC2) with a jump in all order parameters.
+As the underlying phase boundaries separate, beyond a critical $r_{c}$, there is a two-step transition - first into a $\mathcal{T}$-invariant single-component superconductor (SC1) and then via a weakly first-order transition where the second component and the concomitant magnetism emerge discontinuously.
+The order parameters' jump across the first order transition decreases as the underlying phase boundaries separate further, and eventually at large $r$, the first order transition becomes second-order after a critical point (not shown).